k3jph/k3jph.github.io/coat-of-arms.md

 of Arms of Malta, but was adopted subsequently in accordance with heraldic custom.
 It remains faithful to the elements of the granted arms and reflects a legitimate extension of their use in badge form.
-In English heraldry, badges have long served as personal devices—distinct from arms or crest—used for identification on clothing, possessions, and in architectural ornament.
+In English heraldry, badges have long served as personal devices, distinct from arms or crest, used for identification on clothing, possessions, and in architectural ornament.

 ### Scottish Crest Badge